What Really Happens When You Can’t Find a Parents’ Last Will

 Dear Will Registry,

-I had to write my story for you to publish since I know that I am not alone in my horrifying experience when not being able to find my parents’ Last Will.
+I had to write my story for you to publish since I know that I am not alone in my horrifying experience when not being able to find a parents’ Last Will.

 When my father was in his early 60’s, I distinctly remember riding in the car with my father and him casually telling me he had a Will written and that I shouldn’t worry when he is gone because he would take care of my mother and us kids.
 He proceeded to tell me he wanted to be cremated.
 I remember telling him, “Dad, you’re not going to die, so let’s not discuss this anymore”.
 He smiled and giggled to himself and said, “ok baby”.
 We never discussed it again.